Skip to main content

 Integration with Cycle Analysis

 In the FractalCycles approach, we calculate the Hurst exponent alongside cycle detection.
 This gives us a multi-dimensional view of market structure: what cycles are present, how statistically significant they are (via Bartels testing), and what regime the market currently exhibits.
-The Hurst exponent acts as a regime filter that contextualizes cycle signals.
+When analyzing multiple cycles simultaneously, the Hurst exponent acts as a regime filter that contextualizes cycle signals.

 For example, when the composite wave projects an upcoming trough and the Hurst exponent indicates a trending regime, the structural implication differs from the same projection in a mean-reverting regime.
 In a trending regime, the trough may be a shallow pullback within a continuing move.
 In a mean-reverting regime, the trough may represent a more complete reversal.